haddersbadders/basic-longform-template/README.md

 </section>
 ```
-The "color_bg" class sets up the section's dimensions.
+The **color_bg** class sets up the section's dimensions.
 The addition of your own class e.g. "bg_green" allows you to set it's colour:
 ```
 <section class="color_bg bg_green">